 - Cognitive decline or brain fog

-- Intestinal inflammation6,7
+- Intestinal inflammation

-Rest + Digest Response
+The Importance of a Rest and Digest Response

 Over the years, in addition to folks being able to digest better in Europe, I have had numerous reports from patients that their blood pressure, anxiety, and depression were dramatically reduced while in Europe.

 Eating on the run or while stressed out has a powerful effect of literally turning off the digestive process.
 When stressed, the degenerative fight-or-flight nervous system predominates, which is more concerned about saving your life than engaging in a digestive process.

 Circadian science now supports this idea, as studies show that we are meant to eat our largest meal when the sun is high.
 When the sun goes down, so does our digestive strength.